seqan/seqan3/doc/howto/write_an_alphabet/index.md

 ## Semialphabet

-Let's move on to the more interesting concepts. seqan3::Semialphabet requires the *rank interface* that we have introduced in the [alphabet tutorial](\ref tutorial_alphabets).
-If we define the member functions `to_rank`, `assign_rank` and `alphabet_size` for our type, SeqAn automatically exposes them to the respective global functions `seqan3::to_rank`, `seqan3::assign_rank_to` and `seqan3::alphabet_size`.
+Let's move on to the more interesting concepts. seqan3::Semialphabet constitutes the *rank interface* that we introduced in the [alphabet tutorial](\ref tutorial_alphabets).
+Have a look at the API reference again.
-Note that `assign_rank` is only required for seqan3::WritableSemialphabet.
+Beyond the conceptional requirements, it also requires that seqan3::alphabet_size and seqan3::to_rank can be called on your alphabet.

+There are different ways to satisfy seqan3::alphabet_size and seqan3::to_rank, have a look at the respective API reference and also the [documentation on customisation points](\ref about_customisation).

+In this case we choose to implement the functionality as member functions:
 \snippet dna2_semialphabet.cpp semialphabet

 As you can see from the `static_assert` our dna2 alphabet now models seqan3::Semialphabet and seqan3::WritableSemialphabet:
 \snippet dna2_semialphabet.cpp writable_semialphabet_concept

 With this we can automatically use some free functions on our dna2 alphabet.
-If you are interested in how this works, read our section on [Customisation points](\ref about_customisation).
 Here is an example:
 \snippet dna2_semialphabet.cpp free_functions

 ## Alphabet

 Now that you have a feeling for concepts, have a look at seqan3::Alphabet and seqan3::WritableAlphabet and make your type also model these concepts.
-If you keep the suggested namings, SeqAn will automatically expose the members to the respective global functions that model the concept.
+If you keep the suggested namings, SeqAn will automatically expose the members to the respective global functions as we have seen above.

 \assignment{Excercise}
 1. Implement the member function `char to_char(void)` which returns the char 'S' or 'W' depending on the rank value.
 2. Implement the member function `dna2 & assign_char(char const)`.
-3. seqan3::WritableAlphabet additionally requires that the type has a member function `bool char_is_valid` which can be used to determine whether a given character is an actual representation of the alphabet.
+3. If a seqan3::WritableAlphabet has a member function `bool char_is_valid` it can be used to determine whether a given character is an actual representation of the alphabet.
 For the `dna2` alphabet 'S' and 'W' as well as 's' and 'w' should be valid, but nothing else.
+The member function is optional, because SeqAn provides a fallback implementation for seqan3::char_is_valid_for (see its documentation for details).
    <br>
-   Implement the static member function `bool char_is_valid(char const)`.
+   **Optional task:** Implement the static member function `bool char_is_valid(char const)`.
 \endassignment
 \solution
 \snippet dna2_alphabet.cpp writable_alphabet